dcasia/nova-filepond/README.md

 }
 ```

-If you did setup everything correctly you should start seeing this edit icon within your existing images
+If you've setup everything correctly you should see the edit icon on top of FilePond images.

 ![Laravel Nova Filepond with Doka in action](https://raw.githubusercontent.com/dcasia/nova-filepond/master/screenshots/demo-2.png)

 ## License